On finite dimensional Jacobian Algebras: Potentials in a class of cyclically oriented Quivers

-In the following theorem, we give a combinatorial description of the quiver such that the Jacobian algebra with a primitive potential is a finite dimensional algebra.
+In the following theorem, we give combinatorial conditions of the quiver such that the Jacobian algebra with a primitive potential is a finite dimensional algebra.

-\begin{theorem} Let $Q$ be a quiver such that: \begin{enumerate}[i)] \item $Q$ is cyclically oriented; \item for every not-minimal path $\rho$ there exists at least one arrow with at most 2 anti-parallel minimal paths. \end{enumerate} Then the Jacobian algebra $\mathcal P(A,S)$, where $S$ is a primitive potential, is a finite dimensional algebra. \end{theorem}
+\begin{theorem} Let $Q$ be a cyclically oriented quiver such that: \begin{enumerate}[i)] \item for any arrow $\alpha$ there are at most 2 anti-parallel shortest path to $\alpha$; \item the cyclic sequence of any oriented chordless cyclic $c$ is finite. \end{enumerate} If $W$ is a primitive potential of $Q$, then the Jacobian algebra $\mathcal P(Q,W)$ is a finite dimensional algebra. \end{theorem}